MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-receipt-processing.md

 - The file size must not exceed 20 MB.
 - The image dimensions must be between 50 x 50 pixels and 10,000 x 10,000 pixels.
 - PDF dimensions must be at most 17 x 17 inches, which is the equivalent of the Legal or A3 paper sizes or smaller.
-- For PDF documents, only the first 2,000 pages are processed.
+- Only the first page containing a receipt is processed.

 ## Model output